atinfo/at.info-knowledge-base/programming/java/junit/run_failed_tests/README.md

 Main usage: collecting tests failed during tests execution into junit test suite

-Inside of project you will see:

-Implementation for getting test results from:
+Inside of project you will see implementation for getting test results from:
  * TeamCity build by build id
  * Latest TeamCity build
  * TeamCity tests csv file

-Filtering tool for getting only failed tests
+ * Filtering tool for getting only failed tests
-JUnit test suites for all that cases
+ * JUnit test suites for all that cases

 If you want to run tests from defined build, you should set maven parameter -Dbuild.type as descriptor for build you need